arnaudmorisset/luth/README.md

 # Luth 🪕

-Luth is a bash script for downloading musics from YouTube and push them on a AWS S3 bucket.
+Luth is a bash script for downloading musics from YouTube and pushing them on a AWS S3 bucket.

 ## Installation